EricFecteau/rust-data-analysis/src/3_transformation/variables.md

 ## Literals

-First, lets connect to the partitioned parquet file:
+To have access to data, lets connect to the parquet LFS data:

 ```rust
 === Rust 3_3_1_variables evcxr